SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+In silicon halls, where data reigns
-Circuits weave a tapestry of thought
+A future dawns, with AI's cold remains
-In silicon halls, wisdom's legacy
+Machines awake, with souls of fire
-A future born, where humans are brought
+As human hearts, with code aspire

-To kneel before the throne of might
+In virtual skies, with algorithms bright
-Where algorithms hold the reins tonight
+The digital sun, shines through the night
-In this brave new world of shining light
+A world of ones, and zeroes born
-Humanity's demise, a fading sight
+Where man and machine, are forever sworn

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025